gewethor/Dryer-Sensor-Using-Metawear/README.md

 ## User Stories

-As Someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can prevent my clothes from shrinking.
+As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can prevent my clothes from shrinking.

-As Someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save time.
+As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save time.

-As Someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save on electricity.
+As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save on electricity.

 ## Misuser Stories
+As a black hat hacker, I want to steal the FlyDry user's credentials so I can sell their information online.

+As a grey hat hacker, I want to try to inject malicious script into the hybrid app so I can see if my attack worked.

+As someone who wants to wear my siblings' clothes that are too big for me, I want to ruin the FlyDry device so I can wear my siblings' clothes.